 The queens of freestyle – this year’s female championships will have online qualifiers.

-8 female freestylers will be chosen for the Red Bull Street Style World Finals to be held in Warsaw, Poland, on November the 22nd.
-The French Mélody Donchet, defending champion of the series, secured a spot when she won the World Final in London in 2016: that means there are 7 spots remaining for only the best freestylers, who will be selected through online qualifiers.
+8 female freestylers will be chosen for the Red Bull Street Style 2019 World Finals to be held in Miami, Florida, 12th – 15th of November.
+The Polish Aguska Mnich, defending champion of the series, secured a spot when she won the World Final in Warsaw in 2018: that means there are 7 spots remaining for only the best freestylers, who will be selected through online qualifiers.

-All the videos will be analysed by 5 international professional freestylers appointed by the WFFA.
-The judges will pick the 14 best routines and rank them: to do so, they will consider the overall performance.
+These videos will be ranked by 5 international professional freestylers appointed by the WFFA.
+Judges will consider the overall performance.

 The considerations for routines are the following: